 NOTE: Major spoilers ahead.
 Do not read if you haven’t seen Quentin Tarantino’s Once Upon a Time… in Hollywood.

-During an interview with the Wrap, Shannon claimed that watching the film was a “disheartening” experience for her.
+During an interview with the Wrap, Lee, 50, said she saw the movie last Sunday, adding that it was a “disheartening” experience.

 “It was really uncomfortable to sit in the theatre and listen to people laugh at my father,” she said.